 2. How often should risk assessments be conducted?

 Risk assessments should be conducted regularly, at least annually, or whenever significant changes occur within the business or its external environment.
-High-risk sectors may require more frequent assessments.
+High-risk sectors may require more frequent inspections.

 3. Can risk management tools predict future risks?

-While risk management tools can help identify potential future risks by analyzing trends and past data, they cannot predict all future risks with certainty.
+While risk management tools can help identify potential risks by analyzing trends and past data, they cannot predict all risks with certainty.
 They enhance preparedness and the ability to respond effectively.

 4. How do regulatory changes impact risk management strategies?